kormax/aliro/README.md

   * There are no restrictions on how credential data is stored;
   * Credential data must be stored at least in semi-secure location, like on the TEE;
   * Credential data must be located in the secure/external hardware, specifics on if the secure hardware must be connected directly to radio or can access radio indirectly through a CPU + Software don't matter.
 StrongBox Keymaster could be an example of an implementation meeting this criteria, as it stores key data in a secure element, but cryptographic operations are performed on behalf of the operating system.
-- HCE is used by Google internally for testing purposes only.
-In this case, it would also mean that the cool `ACCE55` AID affixes might not be used;
+- ~~HCE is used by Google internally for testing purposes only.
+In this case, it would also mean that the cool `ACCE55` AID affixes might not be used~~ (IOS18 firmware confirms that `ACCE55` is the official AID);

 All of these theories have an equal chance of being true, considering that Aliro might sidestep some limitations similar to the ones enforced by Car Key spec in order to get much broader support, as there are still many Android devices lacking a dedicated SE, let alone an "Android Ready SE" compatible one, but there are lots that contain a TEE, which can also be used for similar purposes, even if not considered as secure, while being miles better than plain OS-level software-based implementation.

 Regardless of that, SE-backed implementation will surely be an option and used by Apple.
 It also might be available for premium Android devices, in order to allow operation in low battery situations, but at this moment there are no clues leading to that.

 ## UWB